 AGN EMEA Taxation Task Force (TTF) Newsletter

-Taxation Task Force members and AGN tax correspondents are available
+Members of the Taxation Task Force and AGN tax correspondents are available

-If you have any questions regarding inheritance and gift tax or need help with the declaration of inheritance and gift tax cases, please get in touch with Norbert Mevissen.
+If you have any questions regarding tax issues in France, please get in touch with Fabrice Vidal.